dfed/swift-async-queue/README.md

 ### Executing asynchronous tasks in FIFO order

-Use a `FIFOQueue` queue to execute asynchronous tasks enqueued from a nonisolated context in FIFO order.
+Use a `FIFOQueue` to execute asynchronous tasks enqueued from a nonisolated context in FIFO order.
 Tasks sent to one of these queues are guaranteed to begin _and end_ executing in the order in which they are enqueued.

 ```swift
 let queue = FIFOQueue()